joshbegley/nyt-latest/README.md

 **Man Utd make improved offer for Mbeumo**\
-`The latest proposal is is awaiting a response from the London club.`\
+`The latest proposal is awaiting a response from the London club.`\
 https://nytimes.com/athletic/6456945/2025/07/17/manchester-united-bryan-mbeumo-bid/

 **Harvard Creates New Public Service Program, as Trump Slashes Federal Jobs**\